Fishing Reports & Predictions

 Favorite Flies: Miyawaki Popper, Bucktails, Flatwings, Surf Candy, Psychedelic Herring, Imitator in Oil Slick or Herring, Fry Me a River, Mini Deceivers, Foul Free Herring, and Clouser Minnows in Olive/White, Pink/White, Pink/Chartreuse, or other baitfish colors.

-8/23/2023; The Puget Sound has been fishing very well in the past few weeks and we should see the good fishing continue in the weeks to come.
+8/23/2023: Fishing off of Whidbey or the Kitsap Peninsula has been HOT!
 Pink salmon numbers this year have been fare and supplying lots of opportunity for anglers to get out on the beaches or in a boat and chase some hard fighting fish.
+There are more salmon swimming by these West Whidbey and East Kitsap beaches than anywhere else in the state!
 The pink salmon this year have been larger on average than those of the past few runs, with fish up to 8 and 9 pounds reported off several of the popular beaches.
-Coho fishing has also been good this year with a lot of resident fish around as well as a few of their ocean-going brethren swimming around to make things interesting.
-Sea Run Cutthroat fishing has been great in the past few weeks as well with some very nice fish being seen off the beaches.
+Coho fishing has also been very good this year with a lot of resident fish around as well as a good number of their ocean-going brethren swimming around to make things interesting.
 Look for moving water, early morning outgoing tides, and keep searching and covering the water looking for fish to be the most successful on the beaches!

 Suggested Gear: 9’-10’ 6 or 7 weight single hand fly rods, matching reel with decent drag, Floating or Intermediate Lines off the Beach, Intermediate or Type III Sinking lines out of a boat paired with a 9’ 15lb Tapered Leader for a floating line, 6’ 15lb for intermediate or sinking lines.